Skip to footer content

 $vbLabelText $csharpLabel

-This creates a DataGridView populated with all the data from our code:
+This creates a DataGridView populated with all the data:

 C# Export DataGridView to Excel with Column Headers Using IronXL: Image 1 - Sample data in a DataGridView